How to Beat 2048: The Complete Step-by-Step Guide

 8. Know When to Break the Pattern

 Strictly following the corner strategy will get you to 2048 most of the time.
-But sometimes the random spawn will give you a board where the pattern simply can't continue — the tile distribution makes it geometrically impossible to maintain the snake.
+But sometimes the random spawn will give you a board where the pattern simply can't continue, the tile distribution makes it geometrically impossible to maintain the snake.
 When you hit this state, don't keep forcing it.
 Make the best moves you can and accept the loss.
-Not every game is winnable, and the 30% you lose despite perfect play will feel less frustrating once you accept that they're genuinely unwinnable.
+Not every game is winnable, and the runs you lose despite near-perfect play will feel less frustrating once you accept that some boards are genuinely unwinnable.

 9. The Forced Merge Setup